 The Directions

-- Remove the stem of the cabbage, then cut it in half.
+- Halve the Cabbage.
+Remove the stem of the cabbage, then cut it in half.

-- Sauté the bacon.
-Transfer the bacon to a plate using a slotted spoon.
+- Sauté the Bacon.
+Transfer the bacon to a plate.
 Remove all but 2 tablespoons of drippings from the pan.

-- Add the oil, cabbage, and spices.
-Sauté cabbage for 10 to 15 minutes.
+- Sauté the Cabbage with Oil and Spices.
+Cook for 10 to 15 minutes.

 - Stir in the Worcestershire.
-Remove the pan from the heat and add the lemon juice.
+Remove the pan from the heat and add the acid and bacon.
 DIG IN!

 Recipe Variations

 - Fried Cabbage with Sausage.
 As my Cabbage and Sausage Skillet can attest, this pairing is delish!
-Sauté slices of smoked sausage with the bacon.
+Sauté slices of smoked sausage with the bacon (fried cabbage and kielbasa would be scrumptious).

 - Fried Cabbage and Potatoes.
 Add potatoes (cut into 1/2-inch cubes) to the pan with the onions.
 (You could also serve this dish with a side of Potato Pancakes.)